 Payments can be made in person, online or mail your payment to the Bursar's Office, 155 Elizabeth Blackwell St, Syracuse, NY 13210.
 Payments not received on time are subject to late fees.
-We accept:

 - Credit Cards (Visa, MasterCard, and Discover).